sebastienbarre/ragamints/README.md

 Note that I reordered the indexes numerically for clarity.
 All network requests being performed in parallel for performance, it is unlikely such ordering will occur.
 Whichever file finishes downloading first (likely the smallest) will appear first.

-The *standard* (largest) image resolution is fetched but `--resolution` can be used to download specific resolutions -- Instagram stores three on its servers.
-Conversely, use `--no-resolution` to skip all of them, say, if you wanted to use `--json` alone.
+The highest known image resolution is fetched by default but `--resolution` can be used to download specific resolutions as well -- Instagram stores multiple on its servers.
+Conversely, use `--no-resolution` to skip all of them, say, if you wanted to use `--json` on its own.
 Video files are not fetched by default, unless `--include-videos` is specified.

 ### Fetch all medias found between two specific medias